Are you ready to cut your tax bill as much as possible? Consider these thirteen ways to keep your contributions to Uncle Sam as low as possible.

 7. Invest In Education – Put some money in a state 529 program or other eligible college savings fund, and your money will grow tax-free.
 A 529 program is funded with after-tax dollars – but, when used for qualified educational expenses, the withdrawals are tax-free, including the earnings.
 Invest now, save on taxes later.

-8. Increase Charitable Contributions – Charitable contributions are one of the few deductions where the allowable percentage increased as part of the new tax law.
+8. Increase Charitable Contributions – Charitable contributions are one of the few deductions where the allowable percentage increased as part of the TCJA.
 Greater contributions may make itemizing feasible – and you'll help others in the process.

 10. Capital Gains – You can take advantage of losing stocks by selling them to offset other capital gains for tax purposes.
 Eric Bronnenkant, Betterment Head of Tax, explains that through tax-loss harvesting, his investment service is able to capture any existing losses to use against other gains one might have in a non-retirement account in any given year.